shreevishalik/Student-Event-Management-System/README.md

-# EventX: Enterprise-Grade Microservices Event Management System
+# EventX Microservices Event Management System

 **EventX** is a sophisticated, full-stack distributed system designed to manage campus events and student registrations.
 By utilizing a **Microservices Architecture**, the platform ensures high availability, service independence, and specialized data management across multiple MongoDB instances.